antonvw/wex/doc/README.md

 boost::log                | to implement wex::log
 boost::process            | to implement wex::process
 boost::program_options    | to implement wex::cmdline
-boost::regular expression | to implement the wex::regex and regex_part
+boost::regular expression | to implement the wex::regular expression and regex_part
 boost::spirit             | to implement the wex::evaluator
 boost::statechart         | to implement the statemachine for vi mode and macro mode boost::tokenizer          | to tokenize expressions